buakos/html5outliner/README.markdown

 * `rank` is the [rank](http://www.whatwg.org/specs/web-apps/current-work/multipage/sections.html#rank) of a heading content element;
 * `depth` is the [outline depth](http://www.whatwg.org/specs/web-apps/current-work/multipage/sections.html#outline-depth) of a heading content element.

-Added by buakos for the bookmarklet:
+Added by buakos to the bookmarklet:

 * live highlighting of the current item with an arrow icon (can be enabled/disabled by option `highlighting`);
 * closing on Escape (can be enabled/disabled by option `closeOnEsc`);